Philips P2000: P2000T

-Although the teletext video chip permitted a quick entry into the home computer market, it was also the major weakness of the P2000T.
-Using the teletext standard in itself was not a bad idea because it did support eight colors and rudimentary graphics.
-But unlike later entries in the home computer market also supporting a teletext display mode, such as the venerable BBC computer and the Oric Atmos, the P2000T did not support a high resolution display mode.
-This made it very difficult to develop interesting games for it, with only a few titles being released.
+Although the teletext video chip permitted a quick entry into the home computer market, it was a major weakness of the P2000T.
+Using the teletext standard allowed it to support eight colors and rudimentary semigraphics, but unlike later entries in the home computer market which also supported a teletext display (such as the BBC Micro and Oric Atmos), the P2000T did not also have a high resolution mode.
+Consequently few games were developed for the P2000T.

 As a result, the P2000T had only limited success, and Philips later replaced it with their MSX machines.
 The machine did gain popularity in Netherlands, especially in the areas of science, education, and data communications (videotex).

 Initially, in 1981, the computer cost 3000 guilders (€2725 in 2015's money).
 In 1984 the price was lowered to 1200 guilders (€967 in 2015's money).

 P2000M

-The P2000M incorporated two 5,25-inch floppy disk drives, besides a built-in monochrome screen.
+The P2000M version came with an additional 80-column 512 x 256 graphic mode card.
+It shipped with built-in monochrome monitor cabinet also housing a dual 5¼-inch floppy disk drive.
 It could run CP/M or Microsoft BASIC applications, depending on the cartridge used.
 It was incompatible with the P2000T due to the way it handled display of special characters (color, "graphics mode"), which made most P2000T games unplayable.